 Golden Visa process

-The process for someone buying a property in Lisbon and combining their investment with the application for a Golden Visa is quite simple.
+The process for someone buying a property for sale in Lisbon and combining their investment with the application for a Golden Visa is quite simple.
 As long as an investor follows the correct process, aided by an expert such as a Golden Visa lawyer, then everything can happen smoothly.
 One of the biggest areas to cause delays to the process is the organisation of an investor’s documents and information.
-Here is an overview of the main steps across the five-year path to EU Citizenship.
+Our Complete Guide to the Portugal Golden Visa programme will give you all the information you need to help you with your decision making.
+However, here is an overview of the main steps across the five-year path to EU Citizenship.

 The Non Habitual Residents programme

 Tax-free living in Portugal: is it really possible?
 Almost.
 The country’s Non-Habitual Residence Programme (NHR) allows those who become fiscal residents in Portugal to benefit from special, reduced rates, or even no taxation at all, on income generated outside the country — such as profits and dividends — and flat low rates on income generated within Portugal’s borders during 10 years of the programme’s duration.

 Main benefits of the NHR programme